Toronto Criminal Defense Lawyers

 - Obtain municipal business licences

-- Obtain or maintain child custody
+- Obtain or maintain parenting time and/or contact arrangements

-AT RV LAW, our lawyers can obtain for you the personal information that exists in police databases and apply on your behalf to have those records suppressed, expunged or suspended.
+At RV Law, our lawyers can obtain for you the personal information that exists in police databases and apply on your behalf to have those records suppressed, expunged or suspended.

 Convictions for provincial offences (which include regulations and standards relating to the operation of motor vehicles, the environment, employment, and liquor licences) can carry very stiff penalties, including heavy fines and jail sentences.
 Civil liability resulting in large awards of damages may also follow.

-At RV LAW, we represent clients who are facing regulatory investigations and prosecutions, which may require representation before the Ontario Court of Justice or administrative tribunals.
+At RV Law, we represent clients who are facing regulatory investigations and prosecutions, which may require representation before the Ontario Court of Justice or administrative tribunals.
 We have extensive experience representing clients under the following statutes:

 - Highway Traffic Act